Alice Arnold (broadcaster)

 Alice Arnold (born 1962) is a British broadcaster and journalist.
 She was a newsreader and continuity announcer on BBC Radio 4 for more than twenty years until the end of December 2012.
+She currently works for Bauer Media Audio UK hosting on Mellow Magic.

 Early life

 She attended the independent Claremont Fan Court School in Esher, Surrey, where Michaela Strachan was three years below her.

 After gaining a degree in politics from the University of Sussex, she trained as an actress at the Drama Studio in Ealing and was in the musical Evita for a year.
 She was a magistrate for ten years from the age of thirty in Tottenham.

 Career and public profile

 Arnold joined the BBC Radio Drama Company in 1988.
 After meeting Peter Donaldson at a party in 1994, she joined Radio 4's presentation team in that year.
 In 2004 she became a newsreader, and regularly read the afternoon and evening news on Radio 4.
 For a brief period her early appearances as a newsreader were credited as "Eva Arnold", perhaps to keep her newsreading 'persona' separate from her identity as an actor.
 In 2005, she featured as a news presenter in BBC Two comedy Broken News.
 In June 2006, she was promoted to read the news on Radio 4's Today programme.
 From 2007 to 2011 she co-presented comedian Jon Holmes's show Listen Against, a parody of various programmes on Radio 4.

 Arnold gained media attention in May 2012.
 While returning home, stuck in traffic, she observed an empty plastic bottle being thrown from the car ahead of her and threw it back into the vehicle through an open window.
 On Twitter, colleague and friend Corrie Corfield said Arnold deserved a damehood for her action.

-Towards the end of October 2012, the ending of Arnold's role on Radio 4 emerged.
-Her final shift ended in the early hours of Saturday 29 December 2012.
+In October 2012, Arnold announced the end of her eighteen years on Radio 4.
+Her final appearance was Saturday 29 December 2012.
 During 2013, she worked for the BBC in a training capacity and was involved in the Expert Women's Days where she coached potential female interviewees for Today.
 Arnold has suggested adopting a smile or frown while talking as appropriate to the context.

-Since then she has written for The Daily Telegraph and The Guardian.
+Since then she has written and narrated for The Daily Telegraph and The Guardian.